ramshi236/Accelerated-Federated-Learning-Over-MAC-in-Heterogeneous-Networks/README.md

 The figures confirm that I manage to restore related works results.
 In addition, it seems that when the noise applied scaffold might have degradation in performance.
 We suspect that controls and gradients updates tent differently over time.
-We use different pre-coding scaling for the controls and simulate a scenario where both pre-coding constricted to same SNR, which led to poor performance and another scenario which I allowed higher SNR in control transmission which led to desired results.
+I use different pre-coding scaling for the controls and simulate a scenario where both pre-coding constricted to same SNR, which led to poor performance and another scenario which I allowed higher SNR in control transmission which led to desired results.
 The next work is to examine how to approach to the controls pre-coding, and procced to mathematical analysis of the scheme